[HISTORY: Adopted by the Special Town Meeting of the Town of Belchertown 12-5-2005 by Art. 6. Amendments noted where applicable.]

 One member of the Housing Authority as designated by the Authority for an initial term of one year and thereafter for a term of three years.

-Four at-large members to be appointed by the Board of Selectmen, two of which to be appointed for a term of one year and thereafter for a term of three years, one of which to be appointed for a term of two years and thereafter for a term of three years, and one of which to be appointed for a term of three years and thereafter for a term of three years.
+Four at-large members to be appointed by the Select Board, two of which to be appointed for a term of one year and thereafter for a term of three years, one of which to be appointed for a term of two years and thereafter for a term of three years, and one of which to be appointed for a term of three years and thereafter for a term of three years.

 Each member of the Committee shall serve for a term of three years or until the person no longer serves on the Commission, Board, or Authority as set forth above, whichever is earlier.
 The initial appointment will end on June 30th of the last year of the appointment.
 Thereafter, terms shall run from July 1st through June 30th of the last year of the term.

-Should any of the municipal agencies that have appointment authority under this chapter be no longer in existence for whatever reason, the appointment authority for that Commission, Board, or Authority shall become the responsibility of the Board of Selectmen.
+Should any of the municipal agencies that have appointment authority under this chapter be no longer in existence for whatever reason, the appointment authority for that Commission, Board, or Authority shall become the responsibility of the Select Board.

 All members shall serve without compensation.
 The Committee shall elect annually a Chairman, Vice Chairman, and Clerk from its own number.